OneAnswer KiwiSaver Scheme New Zealand Fixed Interest Fund

 Performance is after the annual fund charge and before tax.
 Legal information and disclaimers.

-• The fund continued to favour high-quality corporate bonds, which offer slightly more income than government bonds, but do not compromise the fund’s focus on quality.
-Given the strong performance of government bond markets – both locally and abroad – it’s no surprise that government bonds outperformed corporate bonds over the quarter.
+• The fund continues to favour high-quality corporate bonds, which offer higher levels of income compared to government bonds, but do not compromise the fund’s focus on quality.
+This was of particular benefit given their outperformance over the quarter.

 What does the fund invest in?